 Registered Mail

-Registered mail is a service offered by postal services that provides additional security for valuable or sensitive mail.
-When you send a letter or package via registered mail, it is handled separately from regular mail and is given special attention and extra security measures.
+It is a service offered by postal services that provides additional security for valuable or sensitive mail.
+When you send a letter or package, it is handled separately from regular mail and is given special attention and extra security measures.

-Registered mail is often used for valuable or important items such as legal documents, jewelry, or rare collectibles.
-The USPS charges an additional fee for registered mail service, and the cost varies depending on the destination and the value of the item being sent.
+It is often used for valuable or important items such as legal documents, jewelry, or rare collectibles.
+The USPS charges an additional fee for the service, and the cost varies depending on the destination and the value of the item being sent.

 Transport Security

-With registered mail, extra security measures are taken.
-For example, your registered letter will be transported in locked cases or safes.
+There are extra security measures are taken.
+For example, your letter will be transported in locked cases or safes.
 And the post office keeps track of it with every move.

 This creates a trail in the post office’s system to track it.
 Each time your mail arrives at a USPS facility, it’s signed electronically or by hand.
 You can track your mail online when choosing this option.